TESTOSTERONE, MALE MENOPAUSE AND HORMONE BALANCE IN MEN

 The final correction that must be made is equally obvious – when treating someone

-with a hormone deficiency, use only bio-identical hormone.
+with a hormone deficiency, use only bio-identical hormones.
 Altered, synthetic versions of

 our natural hormones will not do – they are foreign to the body, do not convey the